 My top 3 “Best Races for Barbarian in 5E” for a combat efficient character:

-There is likely not race better suited for the barbarian.
 You get +2 str and +1 con, darkvision, intimidation and+1 more damage to critical.
 Everything on that list is perfect, but on top of that you also get one more skill to stay standing when you reach 0 hit points – a once per day ability in the firm of relentless Endurance.
 You can decide to try to make the save via Relentless Rage and if you fail it you can use your orc ability instead.

 All in all these abilities make the Half-Orc barbarian super-strong and likely the S-tier race for the barbarian.